 1. Money may grow tax free; withdrawals are tax free, too

 You contribute money that has already been taxed (after-tax dollars) to a Roth IRA.
 There's no tax deduction as there can be with a traditional IRA.
 But, any growth or earnings from the investments in the account—and money you take out in retirement—is free from federal taxes (and usually state and local taxes too), with a few conditions.1

-Roth IRAs do not have minimum required distributions (MRDs)—also known as required minimum distributions (RMDs)—for the owner.
+Roth IRAs do not have required minimum distributions (RMDs) for the owner.
 Traditional IRAs and, generally, 401(k)s, 403(b)s, and other employer-sponsored retirement savings plans—both Roth and traditional—do.
-If you don’t need your distributions for essential expenses, MRDs may be a nuisance.
+If you don’t need your distributions for essential expenses, RMDs may be a nuisance.
 They have to be calculated and withdrawn each year, and may result in taxable income.
-Because a Roth IRA eliminates the need to take MRDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).
+Because a Roth IRA eliminates the need to take RMDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).

 You've already paid the taxes on the money in a Roth IRA, so as long as you follow the rules, you get to take out your money tax free.
 Mixing how you take withdrawals between your traditional IRAs and 401(k)s, or other qualified accounts, and Roth IRAs may enable you to better manage your overall income tax liability in retirement.
 You could, for example, take withdrawals from a traditional IRA until your taxable income reaches the top of a tax bracket, and then take additional money you need from a Roth IRA.

 5. Help reduce or even avoid the Medicare surtax